Tag Archives: William H Macy

 Based on the novel by Emma Donoghue, the story of Room is one of the love between a mother and her child.
 Particularly, in this instance, all that such a love can come to mean, given the enclosed surroundings that the two are forced to call home.

-The scenes that stick with me after watching Room are the ones that involve an incredible amount of tension and suspense and the very powerful / moving moments sans dialogue.
+The scenes that stick with me after watching Room are the ones that involve an incredible amount of tension and suspense and the very powerful/moving silent moments.

 Directed by Lenny Abrahamson, the reasons I had to watch Room include the extraordinary story, the film’s trailer, and the promise of Brie Larson and Jacob Tremblay’s performances.